Loganair Flight 6780

 Loganair Flight 6780 was a scheduled domestic flight from Aberdeen Airport to Sumburgh Airport in the Shetland Islands, Scotland.
-On 15 December 2014, the Saab 2000 operating the flight was struck by lightning during the approach, and then plunged faster than the aircraft's maximum operating speed.
+On 15 December 2014, the aircraft, a Saab 2000, was struck by lightning during the approach, and then plunged faster than the aircraft's maximum operating speed.
 The aircraft came within 1100 ft of the North Sea before the pilots recovered and returned to Aberdeen.
 All 33 passengers and crew were unharmed.

 Recorded data showed that the autopilot remained engaged after the lightning strike, contrary to what the pilots had believed, and the nose-up pitch inputs to the flight controls made by the pilots were countered by the autopilot's pitch trim function, which made nose-down inputs to regain the selected altitude of 2000 ft.

 In response to the accident, the Air Accidents Investigation Branch (AAIB) issued five safety recommendations regarding changes to the autopilot system.

 Background

 Aircraft

 The aircraft involved, manufactured in 1995, was a Saab 2000 registered as G-LGNO with serial number 2000-013.
 It was equipped with two Allison AE 2100A turboprop engines.
 The aircraft had accumulated a total of 26,672 flight hours and 25,357 flight cycles at the time of the accident.
 The Saab 2000 is a twin-engine turboprop that can carry up to 53 passengers according to the Type-certificate Data Sheet issued by EASA.
 It was certified in 1994 and manufactured until 1999 with 63 planes built.
 The aircraft has a maximum operating speed (V_{MO}) of 270 kn above 11000 ft, and 250 kn below 9000 ft.
 The maximum speed reached during flight testing was 318 kn.

 Loganair had a franchise agreement with another British regional airline, Flybe until August 2017.
 Therefore, at the time of the accident the aircraft was operating under a Flybe livery.